 The Eighties were a stellar decade for Mercedes-Benz.
-Its entire range was the envy of the industry, thanks to the game-changing 190E (W201 in Benz speak), indefatigable W126 S-class and, after initial quality woes, the W124 E-class, which proved that Mercedes could stretch its product range to include saloon, estate, coupé and convertible variants in most convincing fashion.
+The Swabians’ entire range was the envy of the industry worldwide, thanks to the game-changing 190E (W201 in Benz speak), indefatigable W126 S-class and, after initial quality woes, the W124 E-class, which proved that Mercedes could stretch its product range to include saloon, estate, coupé and convertible variants in most convincing fashion.

-Despite such a convincing range of products (even the ageing R107 SL roadster continued to perform well in the marketplace), trouble was brewing behind the scenes.
+However, despite the quality and success of this convincing range of products (even the ageing R107 SL roadster continued to perform well in the marketplace), this was the time when the process of brand erosion set in - albeit barely perceptibly.
 From 1983-’87, the Vorstandsvorsitzender in charge of Daimler-Benz AG was Dr Werner Breitschwerdt, a Stuttgart-born engineer, who had played a critical role in the development of the W126 S-class and W201 190E.
 An eminent authority in his field, Breitschwerdt nonetheless appeared to be overwhelmed by the politics involved with his post.
 He was consequently unable to fight his corner when a power struggle between CFO, Edzard Reuter, and Mercedes brand director, Werner Niefer, escalated.

 Eventually, Reuter came off victorious and immediately started to change what had been an automotive business with excessive cash reserves into an ‘integrated technology corporation’ conglomerate.

-An intellectual and son of erstwhile mayor of Berlin, Ernst Reuter, the new CEO didn’t much care for the mundane product that had made Daimler-Benz such an exceptionally successful and wealthy enterprise.
+An intellectual and son of erstwhile mayor of Berlin, Ernst Reuter, the new CEO did not much care for the mundane product that had made Daimler-Benz such an exceptionally successful and wealthy enterprise.
 Instead, he envisaged a Daimler-Benz AG more similar to corporate giants à la Siemens or GE.
-Such ambitions, obviously, needed to be paid for with the money earned through the cars that weren’t at the centre of attention of the highest executive level anymore.
+Such ambitions, obviously and rather ironically, needed to be paid for with the money earned through the cars that were decidedly not at the centre of attention at the highest executive level anymore.

-Throughout this decade, all horizontal affinity/vertical homogeneity cars proudly wore the three-pointed star on their bonnets, apart from the SEC coupé, whose star was integrated into the front grille instead.
+Throughout this decade, all Vertical Affinity/Horizontal Homogeneity cars proudly wore the three-pointed star on their bonnets, apart from the large SEC coupé and SL roadster, whose stars were integrated into the front grille instead.

 1990s: Hubris Engineering

-Despite the company’s metaphorical vaults were still bursting with stashes of cash, Daimler-Benz management under Reuter and Mercedes-Benz CEOs, Werner Niefer and Helmut Werner, had embarked on a cost optimisation programme that would result in the new E-class for the 1990s, the W210, being a third cheaper to produce than its immediate predecessor.
-While Daimler-Benz manufacturing was hardly known as a stronghold of efficiency, this move certainly smacked of greed.
-Unlike the W140’s failures, which were ultimately motivated by the inherent ambition and arrogance that had made Mercedes-Benz what it was, the W210 was about cutting corners and delivering to the customer what was deemed to be sufficient a solution, rather than the best solution to the product’s requirements.
-After all, Edzard Reuter’s foray into technological conglomerate territory had proven to be an exceedingly expensive move, which needed to be paid for by the car side of the business.
+As Daimler-Benz’ acquisitions (AEG, MBB, Dornier, Fokker, MTU, Cap Gemini) were proving to be a drain even on the Swabians’ copious cash reserves, the Mercedes side of the business was required to further increase its already very robust profit margins.
+Thus, management under Reuter and Mercedes-Benz CEOs, Werner Niefer and Helmut Werner, embarked on a cost optimisation programme that would result in the new E-class for the 1990s, the W210, being a third cheaper to produce than its immediate predecessor.
+While Daimler-Benz manufacturing was hardly known as a stronghold of efficiency, this move certainly smacked of unmasked greed.
+Unlike W140’s failures, which were motivated by the same ambition and aloofness that had made Mercedes-Benz what it was in the first place, W210 was about cutting corners and delivering to the customer what was deemed to be sufficient a solution, rather than the best solution to the product’s requirements.

-These changes in attitude were also obvious in the development of the A-class’ styling.
-The shape of the Vision A93 prototype, albeit not handsome in the classical sense of the word, still possessed some traces of the gravitas and seriousness of Daimler-Benz of yore.
-It was a car whose origin one could imagine to have been the studios led by Bruno Sacco.
-The production model, on the other hand, was another wannabe-trendy effort that established a regrettable fad by featuring a DLO/window graphic that obstructed the driver’s visibility and would, for that reason alone, have been considered unacceptable by previous Mercedes management.
+The struggles about the brand’s direction, and the A-class in particular, even manifested themselves in a public manner.
+To be precise, in the shape of the Vision A93 prototype, a concept car precursor to the production A-class that - albeit not handsome in the classical sense of the word - still possessed some traces of the gravitas and seriousness of Daimler-Benz of yore.
+It was a car whose origin one could imagine to have been the same studios that had created the cars from a decade earlier, even though it by no means matched their design quality.
+The production model, on the other hand, was an effort desperately trying to distract from its hardly athletic architecture through brash, cheap graphics.
+As a consequence of this, the A-class established a regrettable fad by featuring a DLO/window graphic that obstructed the driver’s visibility and would, for that reason alone, have been considered unacceptable by previous Mercedes management.

-The A-class didn’t posses a proud star on its bonnet, either.
-Instead, it was included into its ungainly front grille, as with the roadster and SUV ranges.
+The A-class did not posses a proud star on its bonnet, either.
+Instead, it was included into its meek front grille, as with the roadster and SUV ranges.

 2000s: Licking wounds